tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 And sometimes what you're trying to address with software just isn't worth it, particularly if it involves IoT (remember that we should strive for fewer devices that we keep longer, not more).

 <aside role="doc-pullquote">Sometimes, ideas aren't even worth their impacts.</aside>

+Conversely, as we'll need to electrify parts of our economy to reduce their carbon footprint, “software is one of the few sectors to start with a head-starts: we get greener at the same rate as the grid without other work needed” (I'm quoting [Alex Russell](https://infrequently.org/about-me/ "About Alex Russell, on his personal website") here, from a private conversation), so please do use software to digitalize and replace more carbon-intensive activities.

 ## Other pitfalls